jamesbechet/tumbTag/README.md

 ## Features:

-- Create a list of tags saved in the browser (localStorage)
+- Create lists of tags saved in the browser (localStorage)
 - Post the tags on your post in one click
+- Tags button fits with tumblr layouts and design

 ## How it works ?